HinaKhan94/palpicker/README.md

 #### User Requirements and Expectations

 - Simple and intuitive navigation system and design.
-- Easy access to all functionality of the site.
+- Easy access to all functionalities of the site.
 - All links and features work as expected.
 - Immediate feedback on progress during interaction with site features.
 - Visually appealing responsive design.